Sunday, May 23rd

 Seven-week season from Easter Sunday to Pentecost Sunday/Ascension Day

-Before He returned to His Father in Heaven at the Ascension, Jesus told His disciples that He would send His Holy Spirit as their comforter and guide, and He ordered them not to leave Jerusalem.
-After Christ ascended into Heaven, the disciples returned to the upper room with Jesus' mother Mary.
+Before He returned to His Father in Heaven at the Ascension, Jesus told His disciples that He would send His Holy Spirit as their comforter and guide.

 Christians are meant to live in the presence and power of the Spirit of God.
-The Holy Spirit helps us to confess Jesus as Lord (1 Cor 12:3), empowers us to serve God with supernatural power (1 Cor 12:4-11), binds us together as the body of Christ (1 Cor 12:12-13), helps us to pray (Rom 8:26), and even intercedes for us with God the Father (Rom 8:27).
-The Spirit guides us (Gal 5:25), helping us to live like Jesus (Gal 5:22-23).
+The Holy Spirit helps us to confess Jesus as Lord (1 Corinthians 12:3), empowers us to serve God with supernatural power (1 Corinthians 12:4-11), binds us together as the body of Christ (1 Corinthians 12:12-13), helps us to pray (Romans 8:26), and even intercedes for us with God the Father (Romans 8:27).
+The Spirit guides us (Galatians 5:25), helping us to live like Jesus (Galatians 5:22-23).

 Pentecost presents us with an opportunity to consider how we are living each day.

 Are we relying on the power of God’s Spirit?